Chris Archer

-Christopher Alan Archer (born September 26, 1988) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Tampa Bay Rays, Pittsburgh Pirates and Minnesota Twins.
+Christopher Alan Archer (born September 26, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Tampa Bay Rays, Pittsburgh Pirates and Minnesota Twins.

 Archer attended Clayton High School in Clayton, North Carolina.
 He was drafted by the Cleveland Indians in the fifth round of the 2006 MLB draft.
 After he was traded to the Chicago Cubs and then the Rays, he made his MLB debut in 2012.
 Archer was selected to the 2015 and 2017 MLB All-Star Games.

 Amateur career

 Archer attended Clayton High School in Clayton, North Carolina, where he played for the school's baseball team.
 He signed a letter of intent to attend the University of Miami, but decided to turn professional after high school.
 Archer pitched to an 8–3 win–loss record with a 1.75 earned run average (ERA) during his senior season at Clayton.